lucabello/owasp-logger/README.md

 python examples/otel.py
 ```

+## Assumptions

+TODO: Restructure this

+- Python 3.11 for Unpack (reimplement it in the library from typing_extensions?)
+- All the logs flow through OTLP relations (no deprecated Loki exporter)
+- Loki 3
+- For charm developers, you *must* have an otelcol (no direct writes to Loki) or you don't get the correct attributes

 ## Getting OWASP logs in Loki

 To get your logs into Loki, we recommend using an OpenTelemetry Collector (charm or snap, depending on your needs).